 Found naturally in some foods such as tea, fish, vegetables and fruit juices, Fluoride's inclusion into toothpaste has been a major public health advance.

-Fluoride has been the major factor in reducing the incidence of dental decay and has been used in toothpastes for almost 50 years.
+Fluoride has been the major factor in reducing the incidence of dental decay and has been used in toothpastes for over 50 years.
+Further information about the strong evidence for fluoride preventing dental caries (tooth decay) may be found at the UK Government website.

 Was this page helpful